Table of Contents

 Venous admixture reduces arterial O2 content and increases arterial CO2 content.
 As PaO2 is usually on hemoglobin dissociation curve, a small reduction in O2 content causes a large reduction in PaO2, therefore increasing A-a O2 gradient.

 CO2 dissociation curve being steep and more linear increased arterial CO2 content does not cause a significant increase in PaCO2.
-In clinical settings, compensatory hyperventilation is more than enough to offset the small increase in PaCO2; therefore, PaCO2 is often reduced rather than increased.
+In clinical settings, compensatory hyperventilation is more than enough to offset the small increase in PaCO2; therefore, PaCO2 is often reduced, rather than increased.

 Provided the same venous admixture, cardiac output is inversely proportional to A-a O2 gradient.
-However, reduction in cardiac output is associated with reduced venous admixture and reduced shunt fraction, therefore, PaO2 and A-a O2 gradient are almost unchanged.
+However, a reduction in cardiac output is associated with a reduced venous admixture and reduced shunt fraction, therefore, PaO2 and A-a O2 gradient are almost unchanged.